Story, Myth, Metaphor, and Archetype – with Selected Resources

 Over the years, these ‘kindred spirits’ met regularly at Gordon’s Open Studies classes, pub sessions after class, and on special occasions.
 When the courses ended, we became Grail Questers – meeting monthly and continuing our journey of adventure to learn more about Merlin and Jesus, sacred geometry, sacred sites, the Knights Templar, and related esoteric topics.
 We even took field trips to particular areas in Scotland.

 In the autumn of 2013, I facilitated a shamanic workshop entitled Inner Journeys: Shaman’s Core Seeds of Storytelling for the Scottish International Storytelling Festival at the Scottish Storytelling Centre in Edinburgh.
-Whether stories are heard, read, discovered through processes like shamanic journeys, or enacted through methods like psychodrama, sociodrama, or Playback Theatre, they can evoke meaningful personal and collective experiences.
+Whether stories are heard, read, discovered through processes like shamanic journeys, or enacted through action methods like psychodrama, sociodrama, or Playback Theatre, they can evoke meaningful personal and collective experiences.

-Sharon Mehdi is another magical writer who writes with subtle power and delightful intrigue.
+Sharon Mehdi is another magical author who writes with subtle power and delightful intrigue.
 Jean Houston tells her marvelous stories throughout her many books.
 Zerka Toeman Moreno, co-founder of psychodrama with her husband J. L. Moreno, has written her amazing story-filled memoirs and other important books and articles.
 Alette Willis tells and write stories that honor our environment and overall wellbeing.

 Finally, Magdalene Sacranie, a friend and colleague on the Compassion UK Team, which is connected to the Charter for Compassion, lived in Africa for a time and has published a re-telling of African Dreamtime Tales.
 It’s a charming book well worth reading.